julianSelser/Tickets4Sale/README.md

 }
 ````

-It will be used to read through the list of shows and produce its availabilities
+It will be used to read through the list of shows and produce its availabilitie

 Also there's a few peculiarities to note:
  * The optional `id` field will be used later to introduce a database for orders.
 Being a scala optional parameters, it can be ignored when not needed
  * The `availability` methods optionally take a number of tickets sold for the `showDate`.
 While not needed for the 1° and 2° use case, it helps with the bonus

 The rest are dumb data holders except for `Inventory` who builds the correct user facing structure.
-Note everything in `core` is **immutable**
+Note everything in `core` is **immutable**.
+Also all the prices will be modeled as `Int`